 Winning a project is not all about offering lowest price for your service.
 It’s not worth to go broke by completing a three-day worth of work in just one day.
 It involves you writing and sending a customized proposal as per the requirement of project.
 Here are a few steps that will improve your proposal writing skills and increase your chances to get contracts.

 During writing your proposal for a project, keep in mind the following points:

 Understand who your employer is or project owner background industry.

 Apply for projects which you are fully equipped with skills and are confident of completing the task in all aspects within given time period as per the requirements of client.
 Go a step further and do a background check of your own and get to know the client and his work.

-Always focus on the client requirement and customize your proposal according to the project brief.
+Always focus on the client requirement and customize your proposal or services according to the project brief.

 Always read the project brief twice before writing a proposal.
 It is very important to understand the project before committing to anything.
 I have seen many examples personally and professionally where people fail to understand the project requirements and end up wasting everybody’s time and money.

 Always write a customized proposal direct to the point that addresses the client’s needs directly and clearly.

 Never ever forget to read your proposal once (even twice) before posting.

 During posting of proposal or service job, always try to give at least one hint through your top two lines of proposal to client that you fully read the project brief and are confident to deliver what they are looking for.
 That puts both you and the client at ease from the beginning.